-It depends on how your medication is classified by your insurance carrier-Tier 1, Tier 2, or Tier 3.
+It depends on how your medication is classified by your pharmacy benefit manager-Tier 1, Tier 2, or Tier 3.
 Typically, the higher the tier, the more you'll pay.
-While generics typically cost less than brand name drugs, insurance carriers can classify higher-cost generics as Tier 2 or Tier 3 drugs.
+While generics typically cost less than brand name drugs, pharmacy benefit managers can classify higher-cost generics as Tier 2 or Tier 3 drugs.
 This means you'll pay the Tier 2 or Tier 3 price for certain generic drugs.
-You can find this information on the carrier preview sites.
-Or you can use the prescription drug search tool when you enroll.
+You can find this information by using the prescription drug search tool when you enroll.
 Will I have to pay a penalty if I choose a brand name drug?

-Because many brand name drugs are so expensive, some medical insurance carriers will require you to pay the copay or coinsurance of a higher tier-plus the cost difference between brand and generic drugs-if you choose a brand when a generic is available.
+Because many brand name drugs are so expensive, some pharmacy benefit managers will require you to pay the copay or coinsurance of a higher tier-plus the cost difference between brand and generic drugs-if you choose a brand when a generic is available.
 Is my drug considered "preventive" (covered 100%)?

 The Affordable Care Act requires that certain preventive care drugs are covered at 100% when you fill them innetwork.
-But each insurance carrier determines which drugs it considers "preventive."
+But each pharmacy benefit manager determines which drugs it considers "preventive."
 If a drug isn't on the preventive drug list, you'll have to pay your portion of the cost.
 Will my doctor have to provide more information before my prescription drug can be approved?
-Many insurance carriers require approval of certain medications before covering them.
+Many pharmacy benefit managers require approval of certain medications before covering them.
 This may apply for costly medications that aren't considered medically necessary.
 Will I have a step therapy program?